 If any warping occurred during the 3D printing process - now is a good time to sand the base surface of your part flat.
 ‘Lapping’ the bottom surface will have the part process through the debinding and sintering steps with greater feature and dimensional stability.

-BASF 3D Printing Solutions, with the help of their distribution partners, is setting up a network of debinding and sintering services so users can send the parts out and get them back fully processed—all within an accessible price point.
+- BASF 3D Printing Solutions, with the help of their distribution partners, is setting up a network of debinding and sintering services so users can send their printed Ultrafuse 316L green parts out and get them back fully processed—all within an accessible price point.
 Easily save thousands of dollars on prototypes, metal tooling, and functional metal parts by outsourcing these services.

 Sintered parts can, generally, be treated like any other 316L Stainless Steel part.
 When received back they have a relatively rough metal surface finishing.
 The parts can be polished to a shiny surface, ground for material removal, or even machined for greater tolerance and fitment.
 We’ve had great success with roto tumbling parts in an abrasive media to bring out the materials’ luster.